JuliaLang/Compat.jl/README.md

 ## Type Aliases

-* `String` has undergone multiple changes: in Julia 0.3 it was an abstract type and then got renamed to `AbstractString` in 0.4; in 0.5, `ASCIIString` and `ByteString` were deprecated, and `UTF8String` was renamed to the (now concrete) type `String`.
+* In 0.5, `ASCIIString` and `ByteString` were deprecated, and `UTF8String` was renamed to the (now concrete) type `String`.

     Compat provides unexported `Compat.UTF8String` and `Compat.ASCIIString` type aliases which are equivalent to the same types from Base on Julia 0.4, but to `String` on Julia 0.5.
 In most cases, using these types by calling `import Compat: UTF8String, ASCIIString` should be enough.
-Though note that `Compat.ASCIIString` does **not** guarantee that the string only contains ASCII characters on Julia 0.5: call `isascii` to check if the string is pure ASCII if needed.
+Note that `Compat.ASCIIString` does **not** guarantee that the string only contains ASCII characters on Julia 0.5: call `isascii` to check if the string is pure ASCII if needed.

     Compat also provides an unexported `Compat.String` type which is equivalent to `ByteString` on Julia 0.4, and to `String` on Julia 0.5.
 This type should be used only in places where `ByteString` was used on Julia 0.4, i.e. where either `ASCIIString` or `UTF8String` should be accepted.
 It should **not** be used as the default type for variables or fields holding strings, as it introduces type-instability in Julia 0.4: use `Compat.UTF8String` or `Compat.ASCIIString` instead.